 The Legal Cheek View

 Civil and commercial set Outer Temple takes on work across a wide variety of practice areas.
 Whether it be personal injury or pensions, commercial litigation or clinical negligence, tenants will have the expertise to get the job done.
-Made up of over 90 barristers, including 26 KCs, the set is not only a big name domestically but also has a strong international reputation.
+Made up of nearly 90 barristers, including 25 KCs, the set is not only a big name domestically but also has a strong international reputation.
 With premises in Abu Dhabi and Dubai as well as London, tenants often take on work with an international element.
-Any aspiring barristers who wish to practice at a civil common-law chambers should strongly consider making an application to Outer Temple.
+Any aspiring barristers who wish to practice at a multidisciplinary civil common-law chambers should strongly consider making an application to Outer Temple.

 Whilst chambers has a wide range of expertise, the two areas in which it is most renowned are in the medical and business fields.
 As one junior puts it, they receive “top class work”.
 The set is highly experienced in clinical negligence and catastrophic personal injury cases, and takes on complex medical issues such as spinal and brain injuries.
 One tenant tells us they deal with “high value, serious and emotive personal injury work” which involves “a great mix of law, interesting expert witnesses, and real human client contact”.
 Outer Temple members also frequently appear before the Court of Protection, especially in relation to health and welfare matters.